drts01/notes/stackedit/presentations/2020-py-env.md

 ## Outline

 1. Intro
-2. Installing Python
+2. Installing Python (10 min)
 	1. pyenv
 		1. What and Why
 		2. Installing and Compiling
 	2. Setting up environment
 		1. bashrc
 		1. Default Python(s)
-3. Virtual Environments
+3. Virtual Environments (20 min)
 	1. What and Why
-	2. Pipenv / Pipfile
+	2. Pipx
 		1. What and Why
+		2. How
+	3. Pipenv / Pipfile
+		1. What and Why
-		2.
+		2. How
 4. Examples
 	1. Developer
 		* Cookie Cutter